Latest in: l.a. louver

 5 May 2014

 This 1993 painting by Jonathan Lasker titled The Pride of Being is currently on view in our second floor group show.
-Other artists include Wallace Berman, Richard Deacon, Frederick Hammersley, Ed and Nancy Kienholz, Sol LeWitt, …
+Other artists include Wallace Berman, Richard Deacon, Frederick Hammersley, Ed and Nancy Kienholz, Sol LeWitt, Sean …

 Featured Image